ifnesi/chatbot-restaurant/README.md

 ### Going through some of the restaurant policies
 ![image](docs/policies.png)

-### System logs can be accessed through http://localhost:8888/logs.
+### System logs
+They can be accessed through http://localhost:8888/logs.
 All applications are producing logs to Confluent Platform and the web application is consuming them, adding to a local queue and off-loading the queue once the logs page is opened (logs are refreshed at every 500ms)
 ![image](docs/logs.png)

 ## External References